Paulinendemo/project2/README.md

 This is a website that shows the Agriculture website. it contains all the information about the AgriPlus.

 ## Installation Requirements
-1.computer
+computer,tablet or phone
-2 An access to the Internet
+An access to the Internet

 ## Installation Process
  Click on the link provided bellow to view the site.